cloudfoundry/cloud_controller_ng/docs/v3/source/includes/experimental_resources/sidecars/_header.md

 #### Steps to create a sidecar
-The recommended way to create sidecars for your app is with an [App Manifest](#app-manifest).
+The recommended way to create sidecars for your app is with an [app manifest](#app-manifest).

 ```yaml
  sidecars: